bezdomniy/Rengin/README.md

 # Rengin
 ## A simple GPU ray tracer
 ### Description:
 This ray tracer is mostly based on Jamis Buck's The Ray Tracer Challenge.
-There is also a path tracer rendering option based on Peter Shirley's Ray Tracing in One Weekend.
+There is also a path tracer rendering option based on Peter Shirley's Ray Tracing in One Weekend (use option -p).

 It is implemented in Rust using the WGPU library and compute shaders in WGSL.
 ### System requirements: